If you are planning to do a postgraduate course, you need to think about funding for your course well before you start.

 You may also be eligible for a bursary or scholarship, depending on the subject area that you are training in.
 You can find more details about this funding on the Department for Education website.

-From August 2017, the government is phasing out NHS bursaries and replacing the funding with loans from Student Finance England.
-Please visit the course webpage for up to date details about the relevant funding.
+From August 2017, the government phased out NHS bursaries and replaced the funding for the relevant coruses with loans from Student Finance England.
+The MMedSci in Nursing (Previously Postgraduate Diploma) is one of these affected courses.
+Please visit your course webpage for up to date details about the relevant funding if you are not sure.

 For further information on how this relates to your course, please contact the relevant academic department or a money adviser at the Student Advice Centre.

-Postgraduate students who are studying on a course for at least one year are eligible to apply for Disabled Students Allowance.
+Postgraduate students who are studying on a course for at least one year are eligible to apply for Disabled Students Allowance (DSA).

 If you are a home PhD student and you have finished your full time study, you may be able to claim benefits while you are writing up.
 You must be writing up on a part time basis to claim Jobseekers’ Allowance, Housing Benefit, Council Tax Support or Employment and Support Allowance if you are not fit for work.